 A team with shared values, goals, language, concepts, and behaviors – where everyone is on the same page in terms of how they think and act – is a team with a powerful culture.
 To that end, in this workshop you’ll explore a variety of creative strategies for building the collective conversational capacity of your team or organization in a way that supports your organizational strategy, including

-- Strategies for continuous practice, reflection, and learning as you build your conversational capacity skills.
+- Activities for continuous practice, reflection, and learning as you build your conversational capacity skills.

-- Multiple activities that reinforce key concepts and skills
+- Multiple activities that reinforce key concepts and skills.

 You and your team will create a team plan for taking what you’ve learned and applying it to your unique circumstances.
 The goal is to build a healthy conversational culture that is good for people, good for business, and good for the community.